SAFEGUARDING/CHILD PROTECTION POLICY

 1. Providing proper and consistent supervision of all children and young people.

-1. Understand the need to be aware that parents or trusted adults can and may abuse children and young people.
+1. Understanding the need to be aware that parents or trusted adults can and may abuse children and young people.

-1. Creating a culture of mutual self-respect between all of those involved with MAF.
+1. Creating a culture of mutual self-respect among all of those involved with MAF.

 1. Making all parents, personnel and volunteers of MAF aware that it may be necessary to refer a child, who is thought to be at risk of harm, to Social Services.